TeuxDeux

 Editor at ToolGuide

-Your to‑do list grows faster than you can check off tasks.
+Your to-do list grows faster than you check off tasks.
 Every app you try feels either too complex (hello Notion) or too simple (notes app on your phone).
 TeuxDeux promises to find the middle ground: a digital version of your paper planner.
 I used it for two months and can tell you exactly whether that’s true.

 TeuxDeux: the company